samply/beam/README.md

                       BrokerId
 ```
 This way each component, mainly applications but Proxies and Brokers as well,
-can be adressed in tasks and further federation of brokers is transparently
+can be addressed in tasks and further federation of brokers is transparently
 possible.

 ## Getting started